seanghay/automatic-phonemic-and-phonetic-transcription/README.md

 <h2>Introduction</h2>
-<p>This repository stores source codes used in a research project entitled: "Phonological Principles and Automatic Phonemic and Phonetic Transcription of Khmer Words" which was presented in partial fulfillment of the requirements for the degree of Master OF Arts in Linguistics at the International College of Payap University, Thailand, in 2016.</p>
+<p>This repository stores source codes used in a research project entitled: "<a href="http://ic.payap.ac.th/international-graduate/linguistics-ma/graduates-theses/">Phonological Principles and Automatic Phonemic and Phonetic Transcription of Khmer Words</a>" which was presented in partial fulfillment of the requirements for the degree of Master OF Arts in Linguistics at the International College of Payap University, Thailand, in 2016.</p>

 There are two source codes:
     <ol>